microsoft/qsharp/samples/python_interop/teleportation_project/README.md

 The example project demonstrates a Q# quantum teleportation program implemented as a multi-file project, designed to be executed from Python classical code.

-The `src` directory includes a `qsharp.json` manifest and Q# source files organized into subfolders.
+The `qsharp.json` manifest is located at the root folder.
+The `src` directory includes the Q# source files which are organized into subfolders.
 The main file, `RunTeleport.qs`, contains the entry point and references operations defined in other files.
 The teleportation logic is implemented in `Teleport.qs`, which uses a standard operation from `PrepareState.qs` to create a Bell pair.

 You can execute this project by navigating to its root folder and running `python .\RunTeleport.py`.
 Alternatively, you can open the folder in Visual Studio Code, open the file `RunTeleport.qs`, and select **Run**.